 Take a look around.
 Humans across the globe are not clamoring for and demanding Communist rule in their daily lives.
 The USA originally became involved in the Korean war to contain the spread of Communism (which later collapsed under its own weight), but decades later and billions of USA dollars spent, the unanticipated consequence of the USA's (namely, military) intervention into Korean affairs has been the emergence of a nuclear-armed North Korea.
 It is as if, after decades of being intimately involved in Korean affairs, the only thing that the USA truly has succeeded in accomplishing or the only thing that the USA has to show for its efforts is a nuclear-armed North Korea.
 A nuclear-armed North Korea has introduced another level of complexity and diplomatic challenge into the relationship between the major players in that part of the world.
 The reader should keep in mind that North Korea is not the only country to possess nuclear weapons, and North Korea is not the only country with nuclear missiles pointed towards the USA.
 If the USA managed to find a way to live with its once bitter adversaries, China and Russia, possessing nuclear weapons without starting a nuclear war with those two adversaries, then surely it can find a way to live with North Korea's possession of nuclear weapons.

 To put it another way, since the 1950's, the North Koreans have viewed the USA's unending presence in the Korean region as a hostile, provocative, and threatening presence.
 To rebuff and counter the USA's presence, North Korea's leadership felt compelled to develop a nuclear bomb.
 When viewed from the North Korean perspective, the USA only has itself to blame for incentivizing North Korea's leadership to develop a nuclear bomb.
 It becomes doublespeak for the USA, in 2017, to label and assail the North Korean regime as being the biggest threat to global peace and stability in the world today.
 In reality, the USA's presence in Korea from the 1950's through the 2010's and the USA's unrelenting political and economic pressure on the North Koreans are principally the things that pushed its leadership to develop a nuclear bomb.
 In other words, when viewed through the lenses of history, the North Koreans are a global threat in 2017 only because the USA made them that way starting with the political isolation and economic sanctions from the 1950's, which have continued to this day in 2017.
 It is akin to the USA having spent decades fostering the growth of a monster, and then suddenly pointing and shouting aloud that something drastic has to be done to neutralize that big, bad, terrible monster over there.
 If North Korea is to be characterized as an adversary of peace, then it only should be fitting to characterize the country principally as an American-made adversary of peace.
 I am no apologist for North Korea.
 I simply seek the truth.
 Outside North Korea, it is common knowledge that daily life in North Korea for most of its citizens is a far cry from the socialist paradise that its leaders purport it to be.
+Otherwise, nobody would be attempting to defect from the country.
 North Korea is an isolated country with a repressive government.
 North Korea is struggling to survive as a Communist regime, but its citizens are faithfully and courageously making do and forging ahead as best they can under the circumstances and with the resources they have at their disposal.

 A Moment of Spiritual Reflection